gsmainclusivetechlab/mmapi-nodejs-sdk/docs/disbursement/createDisbursementTransaction.Readme.md

 # Create A Disbursement Transaction

-`Here, CreateADisbursementTransactionRequest() creates a POST request to /transactions/type/disbursement`
+`Here, createDisbursementTransaction() creates a POST request to /transactions/type/disbursement`

 > `Provided with a valid object representation, this endpoint allows for a new transaction to be created for a given transaction type 'disbursement' passed via the URL.`